dcadolph/dcadolph/README.md

 I design and engineer platform software at infrastructure scale, focusing on systems that are simple to operate, deterministic, and resilient under pressure.

 By day, I build backend platform infrastructure behind thousands of production Kubernetes clusters: deployment systems, controllers, identity, secrets, and fleet operations.
-Outside work, I apply those same production standards across a wide technical range.
-That spans deep-systems tooling like custom JWT controllers and programmatic SOPS backends, down to specialized applications for history, calendar automation, and cinema data.
-Every project gets the same bar: self-contained binaries, real dependencies, and zero tolerance for hand-waving.
+Outside work, I build and maintain independent software across infrastructure, security, developer tooling, and specialized applications.
+The common thread is deliberate engineering: self-contained binaries, real dependencies, deterministic behavior, and software built to run reliably anywhere.

 ### Selected Work

-A firm firewall separates my day job from my open-source work, so none of my enterprise code appears here.
-What I can show you here is my personal work, and it is held to the same rigorous standards: finished software, deterministic behavior, real dependencies, and zero reliance on hacks or shortcuts.
+My enterprise work is proprietary, so none of it appears here.
+These public projects reflect my personal work, held to those same engineering standards.

 | Project                                                      | What it is                                                                                                     |
 | :----------------------------------------------------------- | :------------------------------------------------------------------------------------------------------------- |